 Prior to joining Sidley in 2016, Mike spent 13 years as a federal prosecutor in the United States Attorney’s Office for the Southern District of New York, including three years as that office’s Chief of Appeals.
 As Chief Appellate Attorney, Mike supervised all aspects of the Manhattan federal prosecutor’s office’s criminal practice in the United States Court of Appeals for the Second Circuit and counseled the United States Attorney and other senior members of the office on complex legal and strategic issues in the areas of insider trading and securities fraud, public corruption, terrorism, money laundering and cybercrime.
 Mike has personally briefed and/or argued more than 100 criminal appeals in four circuits and the United States Supreme Court.
 Prior to becoming Chief of Appeals, Mike spent a decade prosecuting cases in a variety of the U.S. Attorney’s Office’s white collar units, including the Securities and Commodities Fraud Task Force, the Complex Frauds unit and the Public Corruption unit.
 He was lead or co-lead counsel on 11 federal trials.
 Mike started his legal career as an associate in Sidley’s Washington, D.C. office, following a clerkship with United States District Judge Jed S. Rakoff.

-Mike is ranked by Chambers USA among the leading lawyers for New York White Collar Crime and Government Investigations (2021).
+Mike is ranked by Chambers USA among the leading lawyers for New York White Collar Crime and Government Investigations (2021 and 2022).
 Chambers quotes one client as stating that he is “a very smart, hard-working and dedicated professional with excellent judgment.”
 Mike is recommended for Dispute Resolution: Appellate and Corporate Investigations and White-Collar Criminal Defense in The Legal 500 US 2017.
 He also serves as a vice chair of the UJA White Collar & Securities Enforcement Group.